thomasdahlberg/find-medicare-provider/README.md

   - Users may search for all Medicare providers without filtering by specialty by simply clicking `Find Your Providers` or selecting `All Medicare Providers` from the specialty dropdown menu and then clicking `Find Your Providers`.
   - If a user's query yields no providers (i.e. no provider objects for a given specialty), the user is alerted that there are no providers of that specialty in the area and the document will be formatted with provider data of General Practictions in the user's vicinity, namely `Family Medicine` and `Internal Medicine` providers.

-- Each provider is displayed to the user as an `li` with each provider row in the format `First_Name Last_Name - Specialty`.
-Clicking on a provider row reveals an adjacent collapsed sibling `li` with the provider's practice address and telephone number.
+- Each provider is displayed to the user as an `li` element with each provider row in the format `First_Name Last_Name - Specialty`.
+Clicking on a provider row reveals an adjacent collapsed sibling `li` element with the provider's practice address and telephone number.

 ## Ready to Try It?